Computer Science

 - Edsger W. Dijkstra –

-Technology is the mainstay of our communication, entertainment, work, and social lives: can we even imagine a day without technology any more?
+Technology is the mainstay of our communication, entertainment, work, and social lives: can we even imagine a day without technology anymore?
 What would a future look like with no further technological developments?
 A world without digitally literate young people would plunge us back into the dark ages.
 The current ubiquity of technology puts this subject at the forefront of teaching essential skills for modern life.

 Knowledge and skills

-The core purpose of Chapel’s Computer Science and IT curriculum is for all pupils to develop knowledge, skills and understanding of technology that enables them to become confident digital citizens.
+The core purpose of our Computer Science and IT curriculum is for all pupils to develop knowledge, skills and understanding of technology that enables them to become confident digital citizens.
 We interleave the three strands within computing - computer science, information technology and digital literacy – throughout years 7, 8 and 9, in an age appropriate and inclusive way, though projects, topics and activities that engage and encourage creativity.

 Pupils learn to think creatively, reason systematically and work collaboratively in different coding environments, using both visual and text-based programming.
 They learn the fundamental workings of the technology they use every day, from networks to computer architecture, operating systems to hardware.